VeteraNovis/bulk-file-renamer/README.md

 ### Invalid file or folder names

 The following names are not allowed.
-If they are encountered the program will rename them by adding "-renamed" to the file or folder.
+If they are encountered the program will rename them by appending "-renamed" to the file/folder name.
 > .lock, CON, PRN, AUX, NUL, COM0 - COM9, LPT0 - LPT9, \_vti_, desktop.ini

 ### Invalid characters

-* *Work in progress*
+The following characters are restricted in Microsoft OneDrive, and so if they are encountered in any file/folder name, the character will either be deleted or replaced.
+All trailing and leading whitespace is removed, and any trailing periods are also removed.

+> " * : < > ? / \ |

+### Empty files

+If any filenames would be empty after renaming, the program changes the name to "unnamedX" where X is an incremental number.
+This is to ensure that two unnamed files in the same folder aren't both renamed to "unnamed".

 ## Authors